Please download and post a flyer here.

 Catarina is an open source advocate.
 She founded the Open Building Institute, co-founded Open Materials (do-it-yourself smart materials) and AltLab (Lisbon’s hackerspace).
 Previously, she co-chaired the Open Hardware Summit 2012, served on the board of directors of the Open Source Hardware Association, taught as an adjunct faculty member at ITP-NYU, and was a fellow of the National Science and Technology Foundation of Portugal.
 Catarina holds a Ph.D. in communication sciences and her research work focuses on the social impact of open and collaborative practices for the development of technologies.
 She is a founding member the Open Source Hardware Association and a TED fellow.

 Generalist and carpenter.
-Gary has participated a Microhouse build and the Seed Eco-Home build at Open Source Ecology, and is an avid supporter of collaborative design.
-Gary will be one of the facilitators during the Construction and ‘Aquaponics session.
+Gary has participated in the Microhouse 4 build and was a team leaders at the Seed Eco-Home build at Open Source Ecology, and is an avid supporter of collaborative design.
+Gary brings general construction skill to the table.

 We can pick up participants who are arriving by plane at the Kansas City International Airport the evening before the first pay.